PhilBoileau/cvCovEst/paper/paper.md

 # Summary

 Covariance matrices play fundamental roles in myriad statistical procedures.
-When the observations in a dataset far outnumber its features, classical asymptotic results and empirical evidence suggest that the sample covariance matrix is the optimal estimator of this parameter.
-However, this assertion no longer holds true when the number of observations is commensurate or smaller than the number of variables.
-Statisticians have therefore derived many novel covariance matrix estimators for this high-dimensional setting, often inspired by additional assumptions about the parameter's structural characteristics (e.g. sparsity).
-While they have greatly improved our ability to estimate covariance matrices in high-dimensions, objectively selecting the best estimator from among the many possible candidates remains a challenge.
-The `cvCovEst` package's addresses this methodological gap through its implementation of a cross-validated framework for covariance matrix estimator selection.
-This data-adaptive procedure's selections are provably asymptotically optimal in high dimensions, and have demonstrated good performance in empirical studies.
+When the observations in a dataset far outnumber its features, asymptotic theory and empirical evidence support that the sample covariance matrix is the optimal estimator of this parameter.
+However, this assertion does not hold when the number of observations is commensurate or smaller than the number of variables.
+Statisticians have therefore derived many novel covariance matrix estimators for this high-dimensional setting, often relying on additional assumptions about the parameter's structural characteristics (e.g.  sparsity).
+While these estimators have greatly improved our ability to estimate covariance matrices in high-dimensions, objectively selecting the best one from among the many possible candidates remains a challenge.
+The `cvCovEst` package addresses this methodological gap through its implementation of a cross-validated framework for covariance matrix estimator selection.
+This data-adaptive procedure's selections are asymptotically optimal under minimal assumptions, meaning they are equivalent to the selections one would make if the true data generating processes were known.

 # Statement of Need